lsst-sqre/nublado/docs/dev/plan.rst

 - Push titlecasing of lab sizes down into the form generation code, rather than exposting other parts of the code to it.

 - Move checking the user against the username in the path into a dependency to avoid repeating that code.

+- Move the multi-reader, multi-writer event stream implementation that is currently copied in the controller, the REST spawner, and the Kubernetes mock in Safir, into its own data type in Safir, and modify all the users to use that instead.

 Documentation
 -------------